 Piper Primrose , MSEd., is a seasoned Waldorf teacher and environmental educator, and environmental health consultant.
 Growing up on a farm in rural California fostered a deep connection with nature.
 Her environmental work over the years includes teaching composting and community organizing in the Peace Corps, educating governmental decision makers on the impacts of wireless radiation on plants and wildlife and working with schools to raise awareness of the ecological devastation and health impacts caused by plastic grass and pesticides.
 She joined Home Ground Habitats to extend their educational outreach to teachers, school administrators, and children, inspiring them connect with soil and create wildlife habitat in their schools and in their own backyards.
 Her goal is to create pollinator corridors throughout Novato!

-Charlie: Our mascot and buddy… and Charlotte’s shadow.
+IN LOVING MEMORY: Charlie: He was our mascot and buddy… and Charlotte’s shadow.